 HIV is considered a retrovirus, and it is meant to carry a single-stranded RNA in the form of its genetic component in place of the double-stranded DNA that human cells carry.
 Again, retroviruses, too, have got the reverse enzyme transcriptase.
 With its help, the copying of RNA is done into DNA, and it uses the DNA imitation for infecting the host cells as well as humans.
 If HIV does infect a cell, then the first thing it does is it attaches with the host cell and fuse it.
 After this, the RNA gets changed into DNA.
 The virus utilizes the machinery of the host cell for copying itself at the time of reverse transcription.
 The novice HIV copies do not remain with the host cell as they begin to infect other cells.

-3. How does reverse transcriptase differ from a standard DNA polymerase?
+3. How does reverse transcriptase work step by step?